unfor19/githubsecrets/README.md

 # github-secrets

-Manage your [GitHub Actions](https://github.com/features/actions) secrets, with a simple Python script
+Manage your [GitHub Actions](https://github.com/features/actions) secrets, with a simple Python script.

+This script acts as a GitHub Actions secrets cli, here's how it works

 ![Usage-Example](./assets/github-secrets-usage.gif)